School Board Policies » Section B: School Board Governance and Operations

 BDDH (Also KD): PUBLIC PARTICIPATION AT SCHOOL BOARD MEETINGS

-Members of the community are invited and encouraged to attend meetings of the Smyth County School Board to observe its deliberations.
-Any member of the community may address the Board on matters related to the Smyth County Public Schools at any regular or called meeting as follows:
+Members of the community, including students enrolled in the division, are invited and encouraged to attend meetings of the Smyth County School Board to observe its deliberations.
+Any member of the community may address the School Board on matters related to the Smyth County Public Schools at any regular or called meeting as follows:

 Persons wishing to be on the agenda at a School Board meeting are requested to contact the superintendent, the School Board chair, or their designee for consideration of placement on the agenda.